arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 	on error
 		-- Proceed with defaults
 	end try

 	-- STEP 1: PROCESS ID TRACKING
-	-- Activate Safari and retrieve its unique Process ID (PID) for the current session. tell application "Safari" to activate
+	-- Check if Safari is running first. set safariRunning to false
+	tell application "System Events"
+		if exists process "Safari" then set safariRunning to true end tell

+	-- If Safari is NOT running, we MUST activate it.
+	-- If alwaysFocus is TRUE, we WANT to activate it immediately. if (safariRunning is false) or (alwaysFocus is true) then tell application "Safari" to activate
+	end if

 	tell application "System Events"
 		set currentPID to unix id of process "Safari" as text end tell

 	tell application "Safari"
 		-- STEP 2: WINDOW VALIDATION & ROUTING
 		if (storedPID is equal to currentPID) then